-Upon admission to the program, students take the first two semesters of classes at the Community College of Aurora, Community College of Denver or Red Rocks Community College Health Science Campus in Arvada, receiving an associate of general studies degree.
+Upon admission to the program, students take the first two semesters of classes at the Community College of Aurora, Community College of Denver or Red Rocks Community College Health Sciences Campus in Arvada, receiving an associate of general studies degree.
 Then, students will complete nursing studies at the state-of-the-art CU College of Nursing, receiving a bachelor's of science in nursing after two years.

 The College of Nursing emphasizes the value of a diverse student population as a way of achieving excellence in practice that is reflective of the cultural diversity of health care recipients.

 The following applicants are not eligible for the program:

 Students in these categories are encouraged to apply directly to the appropriate next level of nursing education.

 Expected Student Learning Outcomes / Competencies